Can You Use Pool Chlorine in Your Spa? Safety & Chemistry

 Granular Chlorine (Cal-Hypo)

 Calcium hypochlorite can be used but adds calcium hardness with each dose.
 Since spas have limited water volume (typically 300-500 gallons), calcium buildup happens quickly.
 If you choose cal-hypo, monitor calcium hardness weekly and expect to drain/refill more frequently.
-Add 0.2 ounces per 100 gallons to raise FC by 1 ppm.
+Add approximately 0.11 ounces per 100 gallons to raise FC by 1 ppm (verify with manufacturer specs for your specific product).

 Trichlor Tablets - Avoid These